CINCEL-digital/pdf-lib/README.md

 const pages = pdfDoc.getPages()
 const firstPage = pages[0]

-// Get the width and height of the first page const { width, height } = firstPage.getSize()

 // Draw a string of text diagonally across the first page firstPage.drawText('Incremental saving is also awesome!', {
   x: 50,